Kelsey Wang: Career

-After graduating from Duke University, Wang moved to New York City for an internship and then her first job in investment banking.
+After graduating from Duke University, Wang moved to New York City for the opportunities of both an internship and also her first job in investment banking.
 She explained that whilst she wanted to be an actress, she was unsure if she could make it as a career and her parents wanted her to be successful.
 Wang received a call-back for Madam Secretary but ultimately was unsuccessful.
 Wang caught the attention of director Pat McCorkle, who cast Wang in the theatre role of Liuli in Chimerica, which had its US premiere at the Studio Theatre in Washington, D.C.
 In 2016, Wang starred as Daiyu in A Dream of Red Pavilions, which was performed by the Pan Asian Repertory Theatre at the Clurman Theater; the play was based on the 18th century Chinese novel Dream of the Red Chamber.
 Wang later moved to Los Angeles and worked for a film and TV investment fund, which she really liked.
 Wang also took a two-year break from acting during this time to establish stability in Los Angeles.

 Wang also made appearances in the series Daredevil and the dual-language pilot Journey to the East.
 Wang was later cast as Daisy Kwan in the soap opera General Hospital and made her first appearance in the episode airing on September 26, 2018, in a recurring role.
 The character briefly departed in early 2019, but made additional appearances that aired in March to April and July of that year.
 Wang's last appearance as Daisy aired in 2020.

 After General Hospital, Wang took a break from acting due to personal reasons and the COVID-19 pandemic.
 Wang resumed acting in April 2021, when she got through to the final stages of an audition for a lead role in a Netflix series.
 Wang was really hopeful to get the role and was "heartbroken" when they chose another actress.
 A few months later, Wang got an audition for the contract role of Allie Nguyen in the CBS soap opera The Young and the Restless; Wang believed that she had not done well in the self-tape she submitted, but the casting team liked her read and she was successful following further auditions.
 Wang believed that the team noticed the similarities between Wang and Allie and that it may have contributed to their decision to cast Wang.
 Her casting was announced in February 2022.
 Wang revealed that watching the soap when she was younger sparked her interest in acting.
 Wang had previously portrayed a server on The Young and the Restless in 2011; she had played the extra when she went to Los Angeles for a semester when she was in college.
 The actress made her first appearance as Allie in the episode that aired on March 10, 2022.
 Wang's final appearance as Allie aired on April 18, 2023.
 Wang then appeared in an episode of Magnum P.I. in 2024.